-Most Conservancy owned islands at the Virginia Coast Reserve (VCR) are open to the public for low-impact, non-commercial, recreational day use, such as hiking, bird watching, surf fishing and photography.
+Most TNC owned islands at the Virginia Coast Reserve (VCR) are open to the public for low-impact, recreational day use, such as hiking, bird watching, surf fishing and photography.
+These include Smith, Myrtle, Mink, Cobb, Rogue, Sandy, Parramore and Revel Islands and the TNC owned portions of Metompkin, Cedar and Hog Islands.

 What We're Doing Here